 Do you remember what it was like when you first started learning how to use Photoshop?
-Aaron Nace of PHLEARN has shared a beautiful video which shows what it looks like when a pro teaches a newbie to use this program.
+Aaron Nace of PHLEARN has shared a beautiful video that shows what it looks like when a pro teaches a newbie to use the program.
 What makes it extra fun is that Aaron’s student is his mom, and she uses Photoshop to edit one of Aaron’s childhood photos.
 It’s not just fun and heartwarming to watch, but it could remind you of your beginnings either as a learner or a teacher of Photoshop.

 In the video, Aaron teaches his mom how to perform some of the minor edits.
-She crops a scanned photo of 4-year-old Aaron playing a turtle at a museum.
+She crops a scanned photo of 4-year-old Aaron playing with a turtle at a museum.
 She also removes red eyes, clones out the stamps from Aaron’s hands, and even recreates film grain to make the edit more realistic.

 I personally found this video super-fun to watch.
 I generally enjoy Aaron’s tutorials, and I think he is great at teaching.
 But I think this video goes beyond his usual tutorials.
 It can be useful for both learners and teachers.